kora-projects/kora-docs/mkdocs/blog/en/kora-easier-to-learn.md

 This consistency turns initial learning into reusable organization-wide knowledge.

-## Kora's Learning Curve Is Front-Loaded in the Right Places
+## Kora's Learning Curve Is Front-Loaded in the Right Places { #koras-learning-curve }

 The framework asks developers to understand: